vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Restart-EsxiHost.md

 ### -poll

-Poll for connection availability after restarting the ESXi host.
+Poll for connection availability after restarting the ESX host.
 Default is true.

 ```yaml